arrncoin/dapp-workshop-public/README.md

 ## 🚀 Features

 - NFT-based game with a **Stake-to-Earn** mechanism
-- Token swap between ERC20 tokens in the KiChain ecosystem
+- Token swap between ERC20 tokens in the KiiChain ecosystem
 - Faucet for testnet token distribution
 - Full support for **KiiChain**